Transition Between Locations on the Globe

-The camera will transition between Sydney and Melbourne very quickly.
+The camera will transition between Sydney and Melbourne over the course of five seconds.
 In the next step, you will set some variables to customize the speed and height of the DynamicPawn throughout the transition.

-In this step, we will adjust some variables of the DynamicPawn actor to customize how the pawn transitions to the destination.
+In this step, we will adjust some variables of the CesiumFlyTo component to customize how the DynamicPawn transitions to the destination.

-The Fly to Duration parameter determines how many seconds the flight will take from beginning to end.
+The Duration parameter determines how many seconds the flight will take from beginning to end.
 The higher the value, the slower the pawn will move.

-The Fly To Altitude Profile Curve controls how the pawn's altitude changes throughout the duration of the flight.
+The Height Percentage Curve controls how the pawn's height changes throughout the duration of the flight.
 The X axis represents the time during the flight.
-The Y axis represents the pawn's altitude, where 0 is the pawn's starting and ending altitude, and 1 is the maximum altitude (determined by the Fly To Maximum Altitude curve).
+The Y axis represents the pawn's height, where 0 is the pawn's starting and ending height, and 1 is the maximum height (determined by the Maximum Height by Distance curve).
 This curve must be kept in the 0 to 1 range on both axes.

 The default curve starts and ends at 0, which is recommended to make sure the transitions at the beginning and end of the flight are seamless.
 With the default curve, the pawn will spend most of the flight at higher altitudes.